berkeayyildizli/CS412-Term-Project/README.md

-# Bug Severity Prediction using Machine Learning
+# Bug Severity Prediction using Machine Learning - CS412 Term Project

 This repository contains the source code and report for our **CS412 - Machine Learning** Term Project at **Sabancı University** (Spring 2023-2024).